Extended-Thunder/send-later/index.md

     * Note: download the file using `Right click > Save link as`, otherwise your web browser might think you are trying to install a browser extension.
-2. In Thunderbird, select the `Tools > Add-ons` menu-bar command or `Add-ons` from the three-lines menu.
+2. In Thunderbird, select the `Tools > Add-ons` menu-bar command or `Add-ons` from the hamburger menu.
-3. From here you can either drag-drop the `.xpi` file into Thunderbird, or click the gear icon at the top of the page and select `Install Add-on From File...` and browse to the path of your downloaded `.xpi` package.
+3. From here you can either drag-drop the `.xpi` file into Thunderbird, or click the gear icon at the top of the page, select `Install Add-on From File...`, and browse to the path of your downloaded `.xpi` package.
 4. Recommended: restart Thunderbird after the add-on is installed.